sarfraznawaz2005/watcher/readme.md

 # Watcher (AutoHotkey v2)

 A small AutoHotkey v2 utility that watches another AHK script for runtime Warning/Error dialogs and writes details to a log.
-This repo contains two variants:

-- `Watcher.ahk` (current, UI watcher): does not run the target; it monitors windows, logs errors, and offers a tray UI.
-- `Watcher - Copy.ahk` (full runner): launches the target with `/ErrorStdOut`, mirrors stderr, supports headless/timeout/signal re-run.
-Use this when you need an automated runner.

 ## Requirements